martin-harano/kong-vs-krakend/README.md

 This project is an effort to analize two powerfull API Gateways.
 There is still much more to analize, but this initial report can give us a hint for decision

+This project is based on the runner up of the "Rinha de backend" competition.
+You can find his project [here](https://github.com/leorcvargas/rinha-go)

 ⚠️This research is dated to february 2024.
 Also, any code at this repository is not meant to be used directly in production.
 This repository attends to a particular need and may not be suitable as source for any arbitrary decision.

 # Solutions comparison